top of page

 Plated Meals

 A plated service is generally considered to be the most formal of wedding catering.
 This style of service requires numerous members of staff to serve and clear throughout the service.
 It's a classic choice for formal weddings.
-This style of service is refined and organised, perfect if you want elegance and formality.
+This style of service is refined and organized, perfect if you want elegance and formality.
 One thing to consider with plated service is the length of time it takes to serve and clear.
-With large weddings, it's important to consider the length of service, especially if you are opting for a multi-course.
+With large weddings, it’s important to consider the length of service, especially if you are opting for a multi-course meal.
 Be mindful to allocate enough time for the food service and plan speeches accordingly.

 Sharing Boards and Family-Style Service